grzybek337/beamshot-comparator/README.md

 ### Step 1: Upload images to your website
 Before configuring the tool, your beamshot photos must be hosted online.
-1. Upload your `.jpg` images to your website (e.g. WordPress Media Library).
+1. Upload your `.jpg/.png` images to your website (e.g. WordPress Media Library).
 2. Copy the "Base URL" where they are stored.
     * *Example:* `https://grzybekreviews.pl/wp-content/uploads/2025/12` (as it is in my website)
+    * You can find this link on Wordpress, going into the gallery, selecting a recently added image and copying its link.

 ### Step 2: Generate the configuration code

 #### Method A: Using the Script (Faster for many images)
-1. Create a folder named `photos` on your computer in the same directory as the `.ps1` script.
+1. Create a folder with all the beamshots you want to add (e.g. on your desktop).
-2. Place your beamshot images inside the `photos` folder.
-3. Name files clearly (e.g., `Acebeam_L35_Turbo.jpg`).
-The script uses the filename as the flashlight name.
+2. Name the image files clearly (e.g., `Acebeam_L35_Turbo.jpg`).
+The script uses the filename as the flashlight name (names can be edited later in the code itself).
-4. Open the script (`script-main.ps1` or `script-compact-reviews.ps1`) with a notepad.
+3. Open the script (`script-main.ps1` or `script-compact-reviews.ps1`) with a notepad.
-5. Find the line `$WebUrlPrefix` and change it to your website's upload URL from Step 1.
+4. Find the line `$WebUrlPrefix` and change it to your website's upload URL from Step 1.
+5. Find the link 'X' and paste in the location of your beamshots folder.
 Save and close.
 6. Right-click the script and select **Run with PowerShell**.
 7. Follow the prompts.
 The script will generate the formatted code block for you.
-8. Copy the block
+8. Copy the block and go to **Step 3**.

 #### Method B: Manual Entry
 1. Open the HTML file (`main-comparator.html` or `compact-comparator-reviews.html`) in a text editor.